EMBODIED CARBON

 Notes:

-2 Based on the lifecycle of CDL’s project developments, embodied carbon data for building materials is only available upon TOP attainment.
+2 Based on the lifecycle of the Group’s projects, embodied carbon data for building materials is only available upon TOP attainment

 CDL’s Top Five Building Materials